 This model risk assessment has been developed to support schools in implementing government guidance for the reopening of schools updated on 22 February 2021.
+This risk assessment incorporates the changes to guidance in relation to face coverings with effect from 17th May 2021.
 The guidance is frequently updated and is available here: Guidance for full opening: schools - GOV.UK (www.gov.uk)